-You should also concider if you want to buy a set 3 in 1 or 2 in 1, like a stroller with bassinet or car seat adapter or would you rather prefer to buy a pram first and when the baby grows up buy a lightweight or umbrella stroller.
+You should also consider if you want to buy a set 3 in 1 or 2 in 1, like a stroller with bassinet and car seat or would you rather prefer to buy a car seat frame and when the baby grows up buy a lightweight or umbrella stroller.

 Buying two separate strollers may seem less economical, but gives you opportunity to choose what you really need.
-You could buy a pram for the first 6 months, and then, when you have more experience, more defined needs and chance to actually “try on” the stroller to your 6 month old baby, choose lightweight stroller.
+You could buy a car seat frame for the first 6 months, and then, when you have more experience, more defined needs and chance to actually “try on” the stroller to your 6-month-old baby, choose lightweight stroller.

 Do you want to have more babies, year after year?

 If you want to have a big family and children with small age difference, you may want to buy a stroller that you could use not only for the first one, but also for the second or even third one!
 You should look for a durable pushchair that will serve you for years.
-Maybe you are looking for a stroller for newborn and toddler?
-Check out double side-by side or tandem strollers.
+Expandable stroller may be perfect solution for you.

 When and where you will use the stroller?

 Think about your neighbourhood and places that you will be strolling with your baby.
 Also think about the terrain – will you visit shopping malls/parks/forest?
-Will you ride over bumpy sidewalks or even terrain?
-Answers to those questions will help you define what type of stoller you need.
+Will you ride over bumpy sidewalks or even ground?
+Answers to those questions will help you define what type of stroller you need.

-If you live in the city and there are sidewalks and alleys, you may concider small stroller with not too big wheels.
+If you live in the city and there are sidewalks and alleys, you may consider small stroller with not very big wheels.

-But if you live in the area with many bumpy and wooded roads, you should consider a stroller with good amortization and large wheels, not necessary pumped, because modern foam wheels also work well on rough surfaces.
+But if you live in the area with many bumpy unbeaten roads, you should consider a stroller with good amortization and large wheels, not necessary pumped, because modern foam wheels also work well on rough surfaces.

 If there are wooded paths and smooth sidewalks in your neighbourhood, you may want to consider pushchair with larger rear wheels and smaller front wheels, also with reversible handlebar, so the bigger wheels could also be in front of the stroller, if needed.
 Thanks to this, you will be able to adjust the stroller to different ground and it will work on bumpy roads and crowded city sidewalks.